 - Has a recurrent high grade glioma (Grade 3 or Grade 4)

 - Has had prior surgery, radiation and chemotherapy

 - Is at least 18 years of age

-In these studies, Toca 511 is given one time by either injection into the brain tumor using real-time MRI guidance (Study 1), into the wall of the resection cavity at the time of tumor removal (Study 2), or intravenously with a subsequent injection into the wall of the resection cavity at the time of tumor removal (Study 3).
+In these studies, Toca 511 is given one time by either injection into the brain tumor (Intratumoral Study), into the wall of the resection cavity at the time of tumor removal (Toca 5 Study, Resection Study), or intravenously with a subsequent injection into the wall of the resection cavity at the time of tumor removal (Intravenous Study).
 After waiting several weeks to allow Toca 511 to spread through the tumor, repeat courses (cycles) of oral Toca FC (extended-release formulation of 5-FC) are taken.
 In addition to the direct killing of cancer cells, we believe that the immune system is selectively activated by the local tumor killing, with resultant systemic anti-tumor immunity.
 A schematic of how Toca 511 and 5-FC is designed to work is shown below.

 Learn more about Tocagen Clinical Trials: